pnp/powerapps-designtoolkit/materialdesign components/docs/Template.md

 * Delete the items from the data-tab if you don't use them, the size of the data source is roughly 700 kB
 * if you want to use the template file for Custom Pages in Model Driven Apps [download the Solution that contains only a Custom Page](../solution/MaterialDesignCustomPage_1_0_0_3.zip)

+## Experimental Version with user-defined formulas

+You can try out the [experimental version](../solution/MD_Template_v1_2_experimental.msapp).
+Use at own risk, as it uses the new experimental user-defined functions.
+The following functions are defined:
+* nfHexColor(color): retrieves Hex-Code from PowerApps-Color
+* nfColorTransparent(color, transparency): makes Color Transparent
+* nfIcon(iconName): retrieve icon SVG code of the built in icon table by name
+* nfColorSVG(svgCode,color): sets fill property for SVG to color it
+* nfWrapSVG(svgCode): wraps SVG to display on an image control
+* nfColoredIcon(iconName,color): retrieve icon SVG code of the built in icon table by name, assigns color and wraps it to directly display on an image control

 ## Known limitations

 * When changing colors in the OnStart-property sometimes the whole OnStart-property throws an error.
 Simply change all colors, save and reload the app and everything is back to normal